michaeluno/server-information/readme.md

 ### Welcome to our GitHub Repository

-Server Information is an open source WordPress plugin that lets you submit server information to a specified email address.
+Server Information is an open source WordPress plugin that adds an email report form in the admin area to send server information.

 ## Screenshots ##
 Coming soon..